Monepi/springboot-rest-api-playground/README.md

 # springboot-rest-api-playground
-This is just a spring boot playground, for myself and my guys to test new ideas or concepts of spring boot using it.
+This is just a spring boot playground, for myself and my guys to test new ideas or concepts of spring boot.